nodejs/node/doc/api/crypto.markdown

 ### decipher.setAutoPadding(auto_padding=true)

-When data has been encrypted without standard block padding, calling `decipher.setAuthPadding(false)` will disable automatic padding to prevent [`decipher.final()`][] from checking for and removing padding.
+When data has been encrypted without standard block padding, calling `decipher.setAutoPadding(false)` will disable automatic padding to prevent [`decipher.final()`][] from checking for and removing padding.

 Turning auto padding off will only work if the input data's length is a